the-argus/rhel-nvidia-packaging-scripts/README.md

 remove the requirement for ``libnvidia-gtk3.so.470.141.03``.
 However, the actual driver does not always directly depend on the settings package, so most can just ignore this error.

+## Additional Options

+Defining the ``NO_XORG`` environment variable will cause the .spec file for the nvidia driver to be patched so as to exclude the Xorg config files which cause nvidia devices to be used for the display server.
+Untested.